trails-dfki/trails-dfki.github.io/content/post/naacl2025/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Two papers by TRAILS authors accepted to NAACL 2025 and one to COLING 2025"
+title: "Three papers by TRAILS authors accepted to NAACL 2025 and associated workshops, and one to COLING 2025"
 subtitle: ""
 summary: ""
 authors: []